7kfpun/AudienceNetworkReactNative/README.md

 [![Dependency Status](https://david-dm.org/7kfpun/AudienceNetworkReactNative.svg)](https://david-dm.org/7kfpun/AudienceNetworkReactNative) [![devDependency Status](https://david-dm.org/7kfpun/AudienceNetworkReactNative/dev-status.svg)](https://david-dm.org/7kfpun/AudienceNetworkReactNative?type=dev)

 Check your Facebook Audience Network performance quickly with the app.
-It shows number of ad requests, filled ad requests, impressions, clicks, 10 seconds video views and estimated revenue.
+It shows number of ad requests, filled ad requests, impressions, clicks, 10 seconds video views and estimated revenue, charts and many more.

+The application is built using the following products from [Facebook](https://developers.facebook.com/)

+* [**Facebook Login**](https://developers.facebook.com/docs/facebook-login) - Facebook Login is a secure, fast and convenient way for people to log into your app or website.
+* [**Graph API**](https://developers.facebook.com/docs/graph-api) - The primary way for apps to read and write to the Facebook social graph.
+  * [Audience Network Reporting API](https://developers.facebook.com/docs/audience-network/reporting-api) - The Audience Network Reporting API lets you automate downloading performance data for your apps.
+* [**Facebook Audience Network**](https://developers.facebook.com/docs/marketing-api/audience-network) - With Facebook's Audience Network you can serve your ads on other publishers' iOS and Android apps and mobile websites.
+Then you can use all of Facebook's targeting options to find your audience within those mobile apps and mobile websites.
+* [**Facebook Analytics for Apps**](https://developers.facebook.com/docs/analytics) - Understand and reach the people using your apps.

-This app is build with [React Native](https://github.com/facebook/react-native) (available both iOS and Android).
+The application is build with [React Native](https://github.com/facebook/react-native) (available both iOS and Android).

 ## Demo